Our current training

 All participants should arrive 15 to 20 minutes before the start time.

-Prior to attending this course, participants must undertake the Child Exploitation and Extra Familial Harm Level 1 eLearning course, to access eLearning, log in to the Virtual College using the link below.
+To access the Level 1 eLearning, please log in to the Virtual College using the link below:

 Virtual college